Ayano20136819/dip-pin-prj-adv-ocrroo-2025/preliminary/readme.md

 2. Fork this repository
 3. Clone the repository to your local computer
 4. Install `uv` and check that it is running with `uv --version`
+5. Obtain a video that can be used to test the functionality and place in the `resources/` folder - your instructor will provide you with one
-5. Follow the steps in the remainder of the guide insuring your commit to git whenever prompted
+6. Follow the steps in the remainder of the guide insuring your commit to git whenever prompted
-6. Submit a `zip` of this repository along with the `.git` folder. **Do not include your `venv/`**.
+7. Submit a `zip` of this repository along with the `.git` folder. **Do not include your `venv/`**.
 Ensure your submission includes the assessment Word document with all of the questions in it attempted.

 ## Steps
+Complete the steps below and fill in the `> block` sections
+> If you see a section like this, fill it in!

+### OpenCV Installing and running

 1. Examine the `pyproject.toml` what dependencies does it currently identify?
 >
 >